Research in Good Relation: Toward Decolonizing Music Studies

 Tuesday, April 20, 2021 - 5:15pm to 7:00pm

 This is a virtual discussion.
-Email Mary Caldwell (email@example.com) for details.
+Email Glenda Goodman (firstname.lastname@example.org) for meeting details.

 As current and former members of the UPenn Music Department, we aim to reflect collectively on how the long-standing injustices and marginalization/silencing of Native American and Indigenous communities in North America reverberate in our research, teaching, and service.
 Interrogating the legacies of settler colonial institutions and the inequitable intellectual inheritances that have emerged (i.e. what counts as knowledge, who gets to participate, how resources are allocated, etc.), we will begin asking ourselves what it could look and sound like to enter into a process of decolonizing Music Studies.
 How do we grapple with the issue of land, cultural, and musical acknowledgment of Native presence in our city, on our campus, and in our thinking?
 How do we connect thinking broadly about disciplinary histories of violence, exclusion, and marginalization to thinking specifically about the ways that our local music department can engage in beginning to redress these histories?